-Here's how it works: Normally, photos and videos can upload while the Dropbox app is open and for only a few minutes after it is closed.
+Normally, photos and videos can upload while the Dropbox app is open, and for a few minutes after the app is closed.
 But with background uploading turned on, the app will automatically resume unfinished uploads when it detects a significant change in your device's location.
 This feature is designed to make the Camera Upload feature work more efficiently and does not collect your location information.

 Understanding iOS Location Services

 For information such as how to tell when an app is using location services, steps to reset or change your location settings, and to learn more about iOS location services, see Apple's Understanding Location Services support article.

 For iOS developers or highly technical readers, check out Apple's Developer documentation to learn more about the API library Dropbox uses to access iPhone and iPad photo galleries.